Chloe Seungeun Han

 Chloe continued to build her choir experiences through tours of South Korea and eight European countries.
 She then completed additional studies in the genre of contemporary African American gospel, highlighting her continued passion for learning and exploring new styles of music.

-As founder and creative controller of the Bel Canto Singers, Chloe imparts her rich musical experience and wide repertoire to create beautiful, engaging music that all audiences will enjoy.
+As founder and creative director of the Bel Canto Singers, Chloe imparts her rich musical experience and wide repertoire to create beautiful, engaging music that all audiences will enjoy.

 Meet Our Members